gitbush/tenant_share/readme.md

 #### Resolved bugs
 - On final deployment, Travis build was failing.
 This was due to Travis trying to run the custom `def save()` on the user and maintenance models.
 When creating new instances of these models, the uploaded `ImageField` is resized using PILLOW and saved into the AWS S3 bucket which Travis does not have access to.
 Adding a conditional to only attempt image resize if an image is uploaded stops Travis failing:
   - `if self.image != 'maintenance/no_image.jpg':`

+#### Unresolved bugs
+- **Add tenant modal** - Duplicate values are returned when typing a username in the add tenant search form.
+Due to time constraints I am yet to address this issue.
+The duplicates are only present when testing the deployed site and not locally...

 ##### back to [top](#table-of-contents)